larry-athey/boilermaker/README.md

 **Facebook Idiot:** _Why would you bother?_<br>
 **Me:** It's only a "bother" for somebody who couldn't do it on their best day.
 I'd rather have nicer things.

-_No, I don't use AI to design and build my projects, I actually still use my brain._
+_No, I don't use AI to design and build my projects, I actually still know how to use my brain._

 ---